ConduitIO/conduit/docs/pipeline_semantics.md

 A pipeline node can register state change handlers on a message that will be called when the message state changes.
 This is used for example to register handlers that reroute nacked messages to a dead letter queue or to update metrics when a message reaches the end of the pipeline.
+If a message state change handler returns an error, the node that triggered the ack/nack will stop running, essentially causing the whole pipeline to stop.

 ## Semantics

 ### Messages are delivered in order

-Since messages are passed between nodes in channels and a node only processes one message at a time, it is guaranteed that messages will flow through the Conduit pipeline in the same order that was produced by the source.
+Since messages are passed between nodes in channels and a node only processes one message at a time, it is guaranteed that messages from a single source connector will flow through the Conduit pipeline in the same order that was produced by that source.

 There are two caveats: